wmc54321/roman-numeral-converter-web/README.md

 **Back-end and API**: The back-end API is provided by Express.js in file `server.ts`.

 **Error Handling**: The API romannumeral could accept a query with string of integer, and will responed with either the corresponding result of Roman numeral, or the error message in 400 status if the query string is not a valid input.
+The error handling middleware is in `error-utils.ts`, which wraps the `Error` object into a class `InputError` with an HTTP status code with 4xx, based on the input error type.

 **CORS**: CORS is added for dev environment, as front-end of vite will run on port 5173, and back-end runs on port 8080.
 It's not needed in the production (as front-end files are built) for the query, however it's needed for the Observability APIs.

 **Unit Test**: The function convertToRomanNumeral in `server-utils.ts` is the core function we care.
 Added a unit test through Jest.
 Running cmd `jest` would trigger a test run.

+**Integration Test** The file `server.test.ts` will test the status code and response messages of the API endpoint.
+Running cmd `jest` would trigger a test run.
+In addtion, all the Observability related stuffs will not run when it's triggered from jest.

 ### Observability